 The VIX is considered a reliable reflection of option prices and likely future volatility in the S&P 500 Index.

 The long-term average for the VIX volatility index is 18.47% (as of 2018).

-Historically speaking, a VIX of below 20% reflects a healthy and low-risk market.
-However, if the volatility index is too low, it implies a bullish view on the market.
-If everyone’s bullish, there will be no buyers left eventually and the market will come crashing down.
+Historically speaking, a VIX below 20% reflects a healthy and relatively moderate-risk market.
+However, if the volatility index is extremely low, it may imply a bearish view of the market.

-A VIX of greater than 20% signifies fear is entering the market and implies a high-risk environment.
-During the 2008 housing crisis, the volatility index skyrocketed to extreme levels of above 50%.
-It means investors expected stock prices to fluctuate between a 50% upswing or downswing within the next year, 68% of the time.
-At one point, the index reached 85%.
+A VIX of greater than 20% signifies increasing uncertainty and fear in the market and implies a higher-risk environment.
+During the 2008 Financial Crisis, the volatility index skyrocketed to extreme levels of above 50%.
+That meant that option traders expected stock prices to fluctuate widely, between a 50% upswing or downswing within the next year, 68% of the time.
+At one point during the crisis, the index reached as high as 85%.